-3 Transmission Problems You Shouldn’t Ignore.
+3 Transmission Problems You Shouldn’t Ignore

 When the transmission shifts hard or jerks from one gear to another, it could be a warning that you need to have it checked.
 An inspection will help determine whether you’ll need a simple fix or a major repair.
-Below are three of the most common signs that will tell you there’s a problem with your automatic transmission.
+Below are three of the most common signs that’ll tell you there’s a problem with your automatic transmission.

 1. Low Transmission Fluid